kcamenzind/BluespecIntroGuide/BluespecIntroGuide.md

 Note: In this second example, **the old value of `x` will not appear in `y` until the end of the cycle**, since this operation is a write to the register `y`!
 So if we were to read from `y` on the next line, it would still return the old value of `y`.

+`ConfigReg`s are a small variant that behave just like normal registers, except that they don't enforce reads to be scheduled before writes.
+This does *not* mean that reads will see the value written by writes!
+All reads will still see old values.
+Import them with `import ConfigReg :: *;` and create them with `mkConfigReg` or `mkConfigRegU`.

 ##### Vectors

 Sometimes we want to declare an array of registers of the same size.
 For example, if we have a buffer of length n, we need an array of n registers to store our data.
 Bluespec has another built-in type, `Vector`, that we can use for this purpose, that has the following declaration: